Inria-Prosecco/StarMalloc/README.md

 - (WIP) defensive programming
 - (WIP) correct behaviour wrt fork syscall using pthread\_atfork hook

+## Structure of the allocator

+### Allocation process (malloc case)

+malloc(size)
+0. size <= PAGE\_SIZE (this bound has to be adjusted when using canaries), if so goto 10., otherwise goto 20.

+10. within the arena corresponding to the thread, find corresponding size class
+11. find a slab with at least one free slot
+  - look for partial slabs
+  - look for empty slabs
+  - if there is none in these two categories, add slabs to the empty slabs list from the so-far unused memory space
+12. find free slot position
+13. update metadata, return corresponding pointer

+20. ptr = mmap(size), check result
+21. insert (ptr, size) into the AVL tree containing metadata
+22. return corresponding pointer

+### Deallocation process (free case)

+free(ptr)
+0. is the pointer within the very large contiguous memory regions containing adjacent arenas, which are containg adjacent size classes? if so goto 10., otherwise goto 20.

+10. using pointer difference between ptr and the start of the slab region, find the corresponding arena
+11. using pointer difference between ptr and the start of the arena, find the corresponding size class
+12. using pointer difference between ptr and the start of the size class, find the corresponding slab
+13. using pointer difference between ptr and the start of the slab, find the corresponding slot
+14. check using slot metadata whether ptr corresponds to an actual allocation, if so goto 15., otherwise fail
+15. update metadata

+20. check whether corresponds to an actual allocation by looking for ptr in the metadata map (which is an AVL tree); if so goto 21., otherwise fail
+21. corresponding size is now known; remove (ptr, size) from the map

 ## Security mechanisms of the allocator

 - size classes + arenas